yuvaldor30/home-assignment-tech/README.md

 The server will start on port 3000.
 You can access the API at `http://localhost:3000`.

-You can copy and paste this into your `README.md` file to include just the instructions for running the app

 ### 5. API Endpoints

 #### Presentations